Joining the Pledge

 The Deep Tech Talent Initiative is the first European educational platform that offers courses in deep tech areas at all levels.

-The platform of the Initiative will feature additional tools that Pledgers may benefit from, including:
+The platform of the Initiative features additional tools that users may benefit from, including:

-1) Tools to match individual skill needs with available training and for matching pledgers of resources with users and learners
+1) Tools to match individual skill needs with available training.

-2) A technology radar and foresight tools for rapidly identifying emerging deep tech technologies and applications; and
+4) A technology radar, which offers foresight for rapidly identifying emerging deep tech technologies and applications.

-3) Tools to track and visualise the progress of the Deep Tech Talent Initiative.Financing opportunities
+5) Tools to track and visualise the progress of the EIT Deep Tech Talent Initiative.Financing Opportunities

-By joining the pledge, members will have the chance to find out first about relevant funding opportunities offered by the EIT Community and other funding partners.
+By joining the Pledge, members will have the chance to find out about relevant funding opportunities offered by the EIT Community and other funding partners.
+Some funding opportunities are restricted to pledgers of the initiative.

 -